DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 # Appointments and File Submission Page

 Welcome to the School of Architecture and Design Fabrication Lab Appointments and File Submission page.

 This page has the guidelines for the following:

-* *How to register your EZ Book Appointment for Laser Cutting Appointments*
+1. How to register your EZ Book Appointment for Laser Cutting Appointments

-* *Signing up for Laser Cutting Appointments*
+2. Signing up for Laser Cutting Appointments

-* *How to Purchase Material from the Lab*
+3. How to Purchase Material from the Lab for Laser Cutting

-* *Submitting 3D Print Files*
+4. Submitting 3D Print Files

-* *Signing up for CNC CAM Appointments*
+5. Signing up for CNC CAM Appointments

-## How to register your EZ Book Account for Laser Cutting**
+## How to register your EZ Book Account for Laser Cutting

 * First time sign-ups MUST click the Forgot Password link on the below link and reset your password:

  ![tempsnip](https://github.com/user-attachments/assets/a95634f1-71b4-4703-9047-c5b3157b8628)